HomeBlogHow File Formats Affect Quality

 Perceptual Modeling

 Advanced compression algorithms incorporate models of human perception, understanding that our eyes and ears have limitations and biases.
-By exploiting these perceptual characteristics, algorithms can remove information that we can't detect anyway, achieving significant compression without noticeable quality loss.
+By exploiting these perceptual characteristics, algorithms can remove information that we can't detect anyway.

 JPEG: The Discrete Cosine Transform Revolution